Skip to main content

 What Is Claude Code?

 Claude Code is a tool that operates directly in your terminal, understanding your codebase and assisting with development tasks using natural language commands.
-By integrating with your development environment, Claude Code eliminates the need for additional servers or complex setups, allowing developers to focus on writing and improving code.
+It integrates with your development environment with minimal setup, so you can focus on writing and improving code.

 claude code features